ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 ## Multi Recursion

-When there are more than one recursive call, a function is said to be multi recursive.
-Multi recursive functions can also be middle/head recursive or tail recursive.
-An special case of Multi Recursion is when the recursive call is one of the arguments, in this case it is referred to as nested recursive.
+When there is more than one recursive call, a function is said to be multi-recursive.
+Multi-recursive functions can also be middle/head recursive or tail-recursive.
+A special case of Multi Recursion is when the recursive call is one of the arguments, in this case, it is referred to as nested recursive.

-## General Non Linear
+## General Non-Linear Recursion

 Many functions do not follow a precise pattern and they just use multiple recursive calls as part of their definition.
-One such example is the fibonacci numbers, to call the function two successive recursive calls are used.
+One such example is a function that returns the nth Fibonacci number, to call the function two successive recursive calls are used.

-This is the traditional implementaiton of the fibonacci function that returns the nth fibonacci number:
+This is the traditional implementation:

 [Run Step by Step Online](https://pythontutor.com/visualize.html#code=def%20fibonacci%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%200%0A%20%20%20%20if%20n%20%3D%3D%201%3A%0A%20%20%20%20%20%20%20%20return%201%0A%20%20%20%20return%20fibonacci%28n-1%29%20%2B%20fibonacci%28n-2%29%0A%0Aassert%20%5Bfibonacci%28i%29%20for%20i%20in%20range%287%29%5D%20%3D%3D%20%5B0,%201,%201,%202,%203,%205,%208%5D&cumulative=false&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false){: target="_blank"}